FREEDOM DREAMS COOPERATIVE EDUCATION INITIATIVE

 Freedom Dreams Co-operative Education Program is an online and place-based workshop series that shares knowledge about co-operatives and the solidarity economy from a Black, Indigenous and Person of Colour (BIPOC) perspective.

-The team members at Freedom Dreams Co-operative Education Program, led by co-founders Christine Clarke and Susanna Redekop, have been invaluable partners of BWPW Co-op, providing culturally informed cooperative support, training, consulting services to our co-operative.
+The team members at Freedom Dreams Co-operative Education Program, led by co-founders Christine Clarke and Susanna Redekop, have been invaluable partners of BWP Co-op, providing culturally informed cooperative support, training, consulting services to our co-operative.

 This is a 4-part taining in their workshop series elevating the work of BIPOC communities in the co-op movement.